-- In case of cancellation, the conference will be held as one-day conference on Saturday, October 3, 2020.
+- In contrast to our tradition of being a ’24 hour’ conference, the conference will be held as a one-day conference.

 - Regarding accommodation and travel, we advise participants to book as flexibly as possible to ensure possible cancellation.